Tears of Themis: Characters

-A well-known psychiatrist who is the founder and Chief Researcher of Giannovyn Mental Health Research Center, and frequent visiting professor for Stellis University.
-Vyn currently holds both a doctorate degree in psychology and pedagogy.
+From Giannovyn Mental Health Research Center, and frequent visiting professor for Stellis University, Vyn currently holds both a doctorate degree in psychology and pedagogy.
 After moving into the city of Stellis, he devoted his time into the study of criminal psychology, publishing several papers.
 His past is not known to many.
-Vyn's colour is green and his code name in the secret investigation team is Adjudicator.
+Vyn's code name in the secret investigation team is Adjudicator.